The UMMC urology residency program is an ACGME-accredited five-year program. Two residents are selected each year.

 The urology faculty is devoted to teaching and scholarly activity.
-In addition to informal instruction on rounds and direction in the conduct of research projects, there are four hours of planned conferences each week, a monthly Journal Club and periodic visiting professorships.
+In addition to informal instruction on rounds and direction in the conduct of research projects, there are two hours of planned conferences each week, a monthly Journal Club and periodic visiting professorships.

 Christopher M. Bean, MD, is the program director of the Urology residency training program and Paula Domino, MD, is the associate program director for the program.
 The Urology faculty at UMMC is committed to fully preparing our residents for the ever-changing practice of urology and to provide a sound base for fellowship training, academic training or private practice.